MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-softwarekey-to-softwarekey.md

 ## To import the configuration data to Azure Information Protection

-1. On an Internet-connected workstation, use the [Connect-AadrmService](/powershell/aipservice/connect-aadrmservice) cmdlet to connect to the Azure Rights Management service:
+1. On an Internet-connected workstation, use the [Connect-AipServiceService](/powershell/aipservice/connect-aadrmservice) cmdlet to connect to the Azure Rights Management service:

     ```
-    Connect-AadrmService
+    Connect-AipServiceService
     ```
     When prompted, enter your Azure Rights Management tenant administrator credentials (typically, you will use an account that is a global administrator for Azure Active Directory or Office 365).